Liz and Mollie

 Liz Fosslien is an information designer whose clients include Salesforce, Ernst & Young, the Stanford d.School, and The Economist and whose personal data visualization/illustration projects have been viewed over 7 million times.
 Liz serves as the Creative Director for Parliament, a firm that facilitates collaboration between Fortune 500 executives and best-selling business book authors including Susan Cain, Adam Grant, Tom Rath, and Chip Heath.
 She has a B.A. in Math and Economics from Pomona College.

-Mollie West Duffy is an Organizational Designer at IDEO and an adjunct professor at Stanford’s New York City campus of the d.school (design school).
+Mollie West Duffy is an Organizational Designer at IDEO in New York and an adjunct professor at Stanford’s New York City campus of the d.school (design school).
 Mollie formerly worked as a research associate for the Dean of Harvard Business School Nitin Nohria and renowned strategy professor Michael E. Porter.
-She's written for Fast Company, Quartz, the Stanford Social Innovation Review and other digital outlets.
+She's written for Fast Company, Quartz, the Stanford Social Innovation Review, Quiet Rev and other digital outlets.
 She co-founded the Capital Good Fund, Rhode Island's first microfinance fund in 2008.
 She has a B.A. in Organizational Behavior from Brown University and an MFA in Design from Parsons School of Design.

 We'd love to hear from you!
 Email us at hello (at) lizandmollie dot com or keep in touch by signing up for our email newsletter below.